SimonBarta/digital-electronics-1/Projekt/README.md

-##H ardwere description of demo aplication
+## Hardwere description of demo aplication